vioil/vioil.github.io/index.md

 # Violeta Ilik

-### Executive Director, Data Strategy, JPMorgan Chase & Co.
+### Executive Director, CCB Chief Data Office, Data Governance, JPMorganChase
 ### Research Fellow at the Institute for Advanced Interdisciplinary Research at Ss.
 Cyril and Methodius University in Skopje, Republic of North Macedonia.
 ##### ilik.violeta at gmail.com
 ##### <!-- <a rel="me" href="https://scholar.social/@violeta">Mastodon</a> -->